Chronic Myeloid Leukemia (CML) Treatment

 The phases of CML are:1

-• An increase in blasts of more than 15 percent but less than 30 percent
+- An increase in blasts of more than 15 percent but less than 30 percent in the blood

-• Peripheral blasts plus myelocytes at least 30 percent
+- Peripheral blasts plus myelocytes at least 30 percent in the blood

-• New genetic changes in the CML cells
+- New genetic changes in the CML cells that have the Philadelphia chromosome

-• Blast phase – This is also called blast crisis.
+- Blast phase – This is also called blast crisis.
 It is also considered an advanced phase of CML.
-This phase occurs when the bone marrow or blood has more than 30 percent blasts or solid infiltration of CML cells outside the blood or bone marrow (extramedullary disease).
+This phase occurs when the bone marrow or blood has at least 20 percent blasts or there is spread of CML cells outside the blood or bone marrow (extramedullary disease).
 At this phase, CML tends to behave more like an aggressive leukemia.

 Types of treatment for chronic myeloid leukemia